codemonsters/abercrombie/README.md

 # Abercrombie

-Four-legged didactic and minimalistic robot built with an Arduino Nano board, two SG90 servos and five easy to print parts.
+Four-legged didactic and minimalistic robot using an Arduino Nano board, two SG90 servos and five easy to print parts.

+The design is extremely simple.
+It is meant to be used in the classroom and also by anyone that wants to assemble his first robot from scratch.

 ([versión en español aquí](README.es.md))

 ![Abercrombie](images/abercrombie_web.jpg)

-The design is extremely simple.
-It is meant to be used in the classroom and also by anyone that wants to assemble his first robot from scratch.

 ## Motivation